icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [StreetLight Data](https://www.streetlightdata.com/) - Provides data using smartphones as sensors to measure vehicles, bikes, and pedestrians across North America.
 Carry out your mission on time and under budget, with 24/7 access to counts, O-D, and other metrics you need.
 - [Strava](https://developers.strava.com/) - API for a popular tracking app for runners and cyclists.
 Data can be used to understand active transportation usage and patterns.
 - [Teralytics](https://www.teralytics.net/) - Provides data and insights on mobility patterns based on cellular trace data using a global network of telecom providers.
+- [Inrix](https://inrix.com/) - Delivers innovative data products for the automotive and transportation industries such as real-time parking and traffic information solutions.

 ## Planning Data Specifications
 A collection of urban planning related data specifications and standards for use as part of programs & projects.